 This also means looking for schools that have strong, well-developed alumni networks, helping hands from fellow graduates who have already found their place high up in healthcare management but who are still available to offer words of advice when it comes time for you to join the ranks after graduation.

 Unique Accomplishments or Opportunities

-That can include unique concentrations or sub-specialties that you just won’t find anywhere else, or dual-degree options that bring together the unique combination of interests that you feel are best aligned with your own career goals.
+That can include unique concentrations or sub-specialties that you just won’t find anywhere else, or dual-degree options that bring together the unique combination of interests that you feel are best aligned with your career goals.
 That means not every school on the list is equal, but it does mean that you are more likely to find that perfect fit with one of these options.

 World-class Research Centers

-You’ll always find yourself better positioned in the industry when you have studied with or alongside the researchers that are breaking new ground, so we picked out schools that host or have ties with some of the most advanced healthcare and leadership research centers in the nation.
+You’ll always find yourself better positioned in the industry when you have studied with or alongside the researchers that are breaking new ground, so we picked out schools that have ties with some of the most advanced healthcare and leadership research centers in the nation.